 At a hearing in the Court of Appeal yesterday (18 November 2020), setting out the timetable and process for subpostmasters seeking to have their criminal records quashed, after being referred to the Court of Appeal by the Criminal Cases Review Commission, the full letter by Fraser to the DPP was within court documents.
 Freelance journalist Nick Wallis, who has followed the case closely, revealed this in his blog.

-In his letter, the judge named the Fujitsu staff who gave the evidence he was concerned about as Gareth Jenkins and Anne Chambers, who are now under investigation by police
+In his letter, the judge named the former Fujitsu staff who gave the evidence he was concerned about as now retired Gareth Jenkins and Anne Chambers, who are now under investigation by police

 “On the basis of information that has come to my attention as a result of the Post Office group litigation, I consider important evidence given both to the Crown Court and the High Court on previous occasions in other cases was not true, and was known not to be the truth, the whole truth and nothing but the truth, at the time it was given,” Fraser wrote.